-Well its not as easy as that, you have to consider many different things: width, drop, shape, materials and thickness of bars, all these things are very important and can make your ride nice and comfortable or make it more like a torture.
+All these things are essential and can make your ride pleasant and comfortable or make it more like torture.

 THICKNESS OF HANDLEBARS?

-This didn’t use to be a problem, all bars were the same size of center section, and since alloy bars and stem were invented, whatever stem you had just about all bars would fit.
-Now you have a choice, there is the standard size or now an oversize middle section which is 31.7, which is quite a lot bigger and more comfortable to hang onto when climbing
+This didn’t use to be a problem.
+All bars were the same size as the center section.
+Since alloy bars and stem were invented, whatever stem you had just about all bars would fit.
+Now you have a choice.
+There is the standard size or now an oversize middle section.
+It is 31.7, which is quite a lot bigger and more comfortable to hang onto when climbing.

-Of course you probably have a cycle computer and a heart rate monitor on your bars so you wont be holding on in the center anyway.
-Most bar and stem manufacturers make both sizes, but make sure you get the same size, its usually a good idea to stick to the same make.
+Of course, you probably have a cycle computer and a heart rate monitor on your bars, so you won’t be holding on in the center anyway.
+Most bar and stem manufacturers make both sizes.
+However make sure you get the same size, it is usually a good idea to stick to the same make.

-All bars and stems used to be steel, now you can have alloy or carbon.
-Steel was strong but heavy, some track sprinters still use steel but they are the only ones that can afford to carry that kind of weight.
+All bars and stems used to be steel, and now you can have alloy or carbon.
+Steel was strong but heavy.
+Some track sprinters still use steel, but they are the only ones that can afford to carry that kind of weight.

-- There is also bar and stem combinations, Cinelli RAM, Deda Alanera and the ITM Sword combinations; you have to be happy with the set-up with these, as they have no adjustment.
+- There are also a bar and stem combinations, Cinelli RAM, Deda Alanera, and the ITM Sword combinations; you have to be happy with the set-up with these, as they have no adjustment.

 WIDTH AND DEPTH

-If you hold the bars on the drops your arms should be straight, or hold them up to your shoulders and they should be about the same width.
-Be careful when you order your handlebars as the different manufactures measure the width in different ways, some measure from outside to outside of the ends of the bars, others center to center, so what is 44 from one company is a 42 from another.
+If you hold the bars on the drops, your arms should be straight or hold them up to your shoulders, and they should be about the same width.
+Be careful when you order your handlebars as the different manufacturers measure the width in different ways.
+Some measure from outside to outside of the ends of the bars.
+Others center to center.
+Therefore, what is 44 from one company is 42 from another.

-Depth is a matter of choice, but you tend to find smaller riders want shallow bars with less drop and the bigger rider with a deep chest has a deeper bar with a longer drop.
+Depth is a matter of choice, but you tend to find smaller riders want shallow bars with less drop.
+On the other hand, the bigger rider with a deep chest has a deeper bar with a longer drop.

 Bars were always round, and then someone thought it would be a good idea to put flat sections on the lower section of the drops, just under the brake levers.

-These are “anatomic”, personally I find them uncomfortable, and you can only put your hand in certain places, with about two variations.
+These are “anatomic,”.
+I find them uncomfortable, and you can only put your hand in certain places, with about two variations.

-I said you should try both types, if you can.
-This is because round handlebars are very difficult to find in the shops, the manufacturers only let the Pro’s ride them, so for us lesser mortals we either have to put up with anatomic bars or hunt the internet and magazines.
+I said you should try both types if you can.
+This is because round handlebars are very difficult to find in the shops.
+The manufacturers only let the pros ride them.
+Therefore, for us lesser mortals, we either have to put up with anatomic bars or hunt the internet and magazines.

 Review and more images of the Fuji Alamira SL here